Speak to a Licensed Sales Agent!

 Variable life insurance is similar to whole life insurance in that it doesn’t expire and stays in effect as long as you pay premiums.
 The difference is how the premiums are used.
 Instead of a savings account, they get placed in an investment account.
 Investments can be unpredictable, so this type of policy carries some level of risk due to market volatility.

-Before a business secures key person life insurance, it should first identify the key employee whose absence could significantly impact the business.
-Then, the business can determine the appropriate coverage amount based on factors like salary, replacement costs, and potential lost revenue.
-Consulting with a broker or financial advisor can help ensure you select the right coverage for your company.
+Before securing key person life insurance, a business must first identify the key employee whose absence could have a significant financial impact.
+Then, the business can determine the appropriate coverage amount, which may be based on factors like the insured's salary, the cost to replace them, and potential lost revenue.

-SelectQuote Can Help Answer Your Questions About Key Person Insurance and Other Life Insurance Products
+SelectQuote Can Answer Your Questions About Key Person Insurance

 Even if you’ve purchased personal life insurance before, you may have questions about how key person insurance works and whether or not this coverage is right for your small business.
 Luckily, SelectQuote can help answer these questions.
-Our licensed insurance agents can help save you time and potentially money by comparing quotes from several trusted insurance companies in just minutes.
+Our licensed insurance agents can help save you time and potentially money by comparing quotes from some of the nation’s most trusted insurance companies in just minutes.

 Is key man life insurance only for big businesses?